Web Content Viewer - Metadata

 - Barry MJ, Williford WO, Chang Y, et al. Benign prostatic hyperplasia specific health status measures in clinical research: how much change in the American Urological Association symptom index and the benign prostatic hyperplasia impact index is perceptible to patients?.
 J Urol.
 Nov 1995; 154(5): 1770-4.
 PMID 7563343

 - Roehrborn CG, Wilson TH, Black LK.
 Quantifying the contribution of symptom improvement to satisfaction of men with moderate to severe benign prostatic hyperplasia: 4-year data from the CombAT trial.
 J Urol.
-May 2012; 187(5): 1732-8.
+Mayo de 2012; 187(5): 1732-8.
 PMID 22425127

 - Porpiglia F, Fiori C, Bertolo R, et al. Temporary implantable nitinol device (TIND): a novel, minimally invasive treatment for relief of lower urinary tract symptoms (LUTS) related to benign prostatic hyperplasia (BPH): feasibility, safety and functional results at 1 year of follow-up.
 BJU Int.
 Aug 2015; 116(2): 278-87.
 PMID 25382816